HWTechClub/Next.js-Repo/README.md

 Where you will be creating your very own Web App using Next.js (React Framework by Vercel), a server-side React (JavaScript framework) framework.

-To know more about the steps to setup your system, you can check out the [steps.md](steps.md) file to know more.
+To know more about the steps to setup the necessary stuff for the session, you can check out the [**steps.md**](steps.md) file to know more.

 ---